Edensel/LocaLite/README.md

 ### REST Countries API

 To fetch data from the REST Countries API, you will make HTTP requests using JavaScript.
 You'll need to use JavaScript to fetch data and display it in your web app.
+BASE URL link i used for the project (https://restcountries.com/v2/all)

 ## Author